SanDevil23/SanDevil23/README.md

 - 👋 Hi, I’m @SanDevil23
-- 👀 I’m interested in Data Science
+- 👀 I specialize in Data Science.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript along with Node.js && React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work on new projects and challenges.
 - 📫 How to reach me : adhyasankalp23@gmail.com / sankalpadhya05@gmail.com

 <!---